-Now, you're probably not saying to yourself, "You know, since I was a kid I've dreamed of being a Bitcoin trader."
+Now, you're probably not saying to yourself, "You know, since I was a kid I've dreamed of being a soybean futures trader."
 And even now, many people who feel comfortable taking risks in the stock market won't touch the futures markets because they've heard some rumor that if you make a mistake, a dump truck will unload 60,000 pounds of corn onto your front lawn.
 That's nonsense, but serious people still think that somehow stocks are safe and futures are too risky.

 Multiple markets and asset classes on one platform with guaranteed limited risk is one of the main reasons Nadex is called "the future of trading."
 Part of that future is not being a stock trader or futures trader or forex trader, but just a smart trader who can spot trends and price action on a chart and take advantage of them.
 It's a new paradigm of trading.

 The best way to learn that new paradigm is to practice.
 Nadex offers a free permanent demo just for this purpose.
 Take your simulated $25,000 practice account and wear it out.
 Try out markets you've barely heard of, with free live market data.
 Make mistakes without worrying about losses and get comfortable using charts.
 Along with our free webinars and resources like the trading examples in the Learning Center, the demo is the best way to learn and become confident.